leblancja/devshells/README.md

 (optional, if using direnv):
 -create a new file named envrc or .envrc in the same directory as flake.nix.
 This file should contain one line: ``use flake``.
 -allow direnv to access the directory by running the command ``$ direnv allow``.
+-the shell should now automatically activate without needing to run ``$ nix develop`` when you are within the project directory.